-Croquettes, like bravas, are the hallmark of a bar.
-You can see them coming.
-Some may say that making croquettes or bravas is easy, but how many bad ones have you eaten?
+Croquettes, like patatas bravas, are the hallmark of a bar.
+You can tell a bar by them.
+Some might say that making croquettes or patatas bravas is easy, but how many bad ones have you eaten?
 Exactly, many.

-To taste the croquettes of a bar is to take the pulse of its cuisine.
-We don’t want to sound intense but the croquette is the part for the whole.
-A croquette tells you about the rest of the product that is served there, about the love of the cooks, about the desire of the team.
+Trying the croquettes at a bar is like taking the pulse of its kitchen.
+We don’t want to sound intense, but the croquette is representative of the whole.
+A croquette tells you about the rest of the food served there, the love of its chefs, the enthusiasm of the team.
 Good croquettes are the prelude to a good experience.

 Rooster&Bubbles

-At Rooster&Bubbles, a corner of Borne where they have mixed two winners:pollo a l’ast and cava.
+At Rooster&Bubbles, a corner of El Born where they’ve combined two winners:roast chicken and cava.
 And they’ve been doing it since 1962.
-Here the croquette, obviously, is chicken a l’ast, and it is a jewel.
-If you accompany it with their bravas with soft aioli, you’ve won.
+Here, the croquette is obviously made with roast chicken, and it’s a gem.
+If you accompany it with their patatas bravas with mild aioli, you’ve won.

 📍 Pla de Palau, 12, Ciutat Vella

 Pepa Tomate has become a classic in Barcelona, known for its popular cuisine and somewhat creative tapas at affordable prices.
-At its two locations in Gràcia and Sant Antoni, the Iberian ham croquette takes the spotlight with its mellow filling and intense flavor.
+At its two locations in Gràcia and Sant Antoni, the Iberian ham croquette takes center stage with its sweet filling and intense flavor.

 📍Carrer de Blai, 28, 08004 Barcelona